benoitf/che-code-old/code/src/vs/workbench/contrib/notebook/browser/notebook.layout.md

 Whether users would see flickering or overlap of outputs, monaco editor and markdown cells depends on the latency between 3.2 and 3.3.

+### What's the catch

+Setting `overflow: hidden` turns out to be imperfect.
+When we replace outputs (or just in place rerender), due to the existence of `overflow: hidden`, the whole output container will be invisible for a super short period (as height changes to zero and we have a `max-height = 0`) and then show up again.
+This will cause unexpected flash https://github.com/microsoft/vscode/issues/132143#issuecomment-958495698.
+You won't see this without `overflow: hidden` as the browser is smart enough to know how to replace the old with the new DOM node without noticeable delay.

 ## Re-executing code cell followed by markdown cells

 Re-exuecting code cell consists of two steps: